Quasi-Stellar/ScienceData/README.md

 ## Installation
 Cassius requires [Node.js][2] version 6.0.0 or later and a command line (e.g. `Command Prompt` on Windows or `Terminal` on Mac OS/Linux) to run.
 Once you have compatible software, complete installation by following these steps:

-1. Obtain a copy of Cassius
+1. Obtain a copy of ScienceData

   You can do this through the [GitHub client][3] by clicking the "Clone or download" button on the home page of the repository and then clicking "Open in Desktop".
 You can also use the following [Git][4] command: